Skip to the main content.

 The hidden cost of a poor start

-Defining the modern onboarding experience
+What a modern onboarding experience looks like

 Section 1 illustration for Choosing the right onboarding platform in Australia

 A modern onboarding experience should feel like a warm welcome, not a legal deposition.
 It starts the moment the contract is signed.
-This 'pre-boarding' phase is critical for reducing 'ghosting' – where a candidate accepts an offer but never actually shows up on day one.
+This pre-boarding phase is critical for reducing ghosting, where a candidate accepts an offer but never actually shows up on day one.

 Section 2 illustration for Choosing the right onboarding platform in Australia

-Measuring onboarding success in 2026
+Measuring onboarding success

 Key takeaways for Australian HR leaders

-• Prioritise pre-boarding: Start the engagement process before day one to reduce anxiety and prevent no-shows.
+• Prioritise pre-boarding: start the engagement process before day one to reduce anxiety and prevent no-shows.

-• Personalise the journey: Use work personality insights to tailor training and communication styles for each individual.
+• Personalise the journey: use work personality insights to tailor training and communication styles for each individual.

 Frequently asked questions